 Best Time to Visit India

 India is a captivating country that enchants millions of travelers from around the world.
-But with so much to see all year-round, many tourists wonder about the best time to visit India.
+But with so much to see all year-round, many tourists wonder about the weather and the best time to visit India.

 And then there's India's vast calendar of holidays to consider, anchored by the Holi color festival in the spring and Diwali celebration of lights in the fall.